India customs channels — Green Channel and Red Channel

 Every arriving passenger passes through Indian Customs after immigration and baggage collection.
 Customs clearance happens before you exit the terminal.
-There are two channels, and choosing the wrong one — even accidentally — has legal consequences.
+There are two channels — Green and Red — and choosing the wrong one, even accidentally, has legal consequences.

 For passengers carrying restricted items, goods above duty-free limits, or declarable currency.
 Declaration is mandatory.
 A Customs Declaration Form must be filled — available at the airport on arrival.

-Using the Green Channel while carrying declarable or restricted goods is treated as deliberate non-declaration under the Customs Act and is subject to confiscation and fines.
+Using the Green Channel while carrying declarable or restricted goods is treated as deliberate non-declaration under the Customs Act.

-As a foreign traveler visiting India, you are entitled to bring goods into India without paying customs duty up to a value of ₹25,000 (approximately $250 USD).
+As a foreign tourist visiting India on a tourist visa, you are entitled to bring goods into India without paying customs duty up to a value of ₹25,000 (approximately $250 USD).
 This covers new or purchased items — not personal belongings you are travelling with.

 • Travel souvenirs of nominal value